pasqu001/YelpCamp1/README.md

 ## Contributing
 If you have any ideas of things I could add please let me know.
-Still majorly working on the styling of the site.
+Still majorly working on the styling of the site as well as other functionality.